Setarehfakharzadeh/Rag-project/README.md

 - Python 3.8+
 - Node.js 14+
 - 8GB+ RAM recommended
+- OpenAI API key (optional, for using OpenAI models)

 ### Language Model Setup
 Due to GitHub's file size limitations, the language model file (`stablebeluga-7b.Q4_K_M.gguf`) is not included in this repository.
 To use this project: